Gigas002/software-and-services/README.md

 I'm not an expert on this question and used only `vmware` and `vbox`

+- [Docker](https://www.docker.com/get-started) -- popular CLI containerization application.
+Has free community edition and paid enterprise, more explanation on this regards [here](https://askinglot.com/is-docker-a-open-source)
 - [Virtual Box](https://www.virtualbox.org/wiki/Downloads) -- most basic and simple to use virtualization application
+- !WINDOWS! [wslg](https://github.com/microsoft/wslg) -- enable support for running Linux GUI applications (X11 and Wayland) on Windows.
+Requires win11+ and special drivers (read more on their github page)

 ## Terminals